 Happy Friday the 13th, lovers!!

 I love any kind of creepy, superstitious day like this.
-I’m waiting with bated breath for Hallowe’en.
+I’m waiting with bated breath for Halloween.
 My head is swimming with all the ways I’m going to decorate my front porch.
-So, what better day to compile a list of the most creepy books you can read to scare the shot out of yourself!?
+Skeletons, spiders and the spookiest pumpkins I can carve up.

-But, before we get into it, I want to share something a little personal.
-On July 13th, 2012 – so exactly six years ago today – I walked into a Tim Hortons near my home and met the man I had been talking to online for three months.
+Before we get into my list of spooky novels to read today, I want to share something a little personal.
+On July 13th, 2012, I walked into a Tim Hortons near my home and met the man I had been talking to online for three months.
 He had driven five hours from New York state and crossed my Canadian border (no pun intended) so that we could finally meet in person.
 We had been talking every day.
 It started through twitter, then email, then phone calls.

-We were pretty sure we were in love, but you never really can be 100% sure until you meet someone in person.
+We were pretty sure we were in love, but you can never be 100% sure until you meet someone in person.

-We’ll celebrate our five-year wedding anniversary on October 13th.
+We’ll celebrate our five-year wedding anniversary on October 13th, at the time of writing this.
 Yes, the 13th.

 Here’s my list of the top five classic horror books to read on Friday the 13th!

 5. The Girl Next Door by Jack Ketchum (1989)🔪